exercism/r/concepts/randomness/about.md

 For two flips, 0, 1 or 2 heads have ratios `1:2:1`, for 3 flips `1:3:3:1`.

 These ratios are called ["binomial coefficients"][wiki-binom-coeff].
-They build up [Pascal's Triangle][wiki-pascal-triangle], and many Exercism tracks have a [practice exercise][practice-pascal] based on it.
+They build up [Pascal's Triangle][wiki-pascal-triangle], and many Exercism tracks, including R, have a [practice exercise][practice-pascal] based on it.

 If instead we want the probability of a particular result, R provides the [`dbinom()`][ref-rbinom] function.
 There is almost 18% chance if getting 10 heads from 20 flips.